 Fancy afternoon tea at high altitude?
 Where better than Aqua Shard, located on the 31st floor of the city’s highest building.
 Their Christmas afternoon tea offering features festive twists on classics: sandwich fillings include turkey and cranberry, black truffle and egg, and fig chutney and brie.
 Top things off by getting stuck into the selection of homemade cakes and sweet treats – there’s a gingerbread, milk chocolate and coffee Christmas tree, as well as a clementine and prosecco trifle.
 Toast to the festive season with a glass of Veuve Clicquot.
 Available Monday-Sunday 1-5pm. £67pp with a glass of Champagne.

 The Christmas Par-tea experience at Taj 51 takes place in their stylish restaurant Kona.
-Kick things off with a winter warmer shot of warm cocoa and whipped cream followed by an array of savoury treats including a egg mayo and mustard cress pinwheel, Rosemary roast beef roulade with horseradish cream, sweet Honey-glazed turkey on cranberry bread, and Thyme chicken mousse open face pie.
+Kick things off with a winter warmer shot of warm cocoa and whipped cream followed by an array of savoury treats including an egg mayo and mustard cress pinwheel, Rosemary roast beef roulade with horseradish cream, sweet Honey-glazed turkey on cranberry bread, and Thyme chicken mousse open face pie.
 Next up is the impressive sweet selection, which includes a traditional cinnamon eggnog, gingerbread gnomes, seasonal dark fruit cake, and a roulade filled with hazelnuts and chestnuts.
 Located just a short walk from Oxford Street, it’s perfectly placed for a visit after some Christmas shopping, too.
-Available daily in the Kona restaurant from 1-31 December with seatings at 12.30pm, 2.30pm and 4.30pm, priced at £45 per person.
+Available daily in the Kona restaurant until 31 December with seatings at 12.30pm, 2.30pm and 4.30pm, priced at £45 per person.

 With its show-stopping tree and glittering decorations, Claridge’s shines brightest at Christmas time – as does its legendary afternoon tea.
 Begin by dining on a selection of their traditional sandwiches: the delightfully festive malt bread turkey sandwich, complete with pork, chestnut & sage stuffing and cranberry is a must-try.
 Sweeter delights include freshly baked raisin scones with Cornish clotted cream, a winter spiced pear pastry with white chocolate mousse and ginger sablé and the Claridge’s Christmas Pudding, served with brandy sauce.
 A range of teas from around the world are available, which have been carefully selected to complement the food.
 And to top it off, all this is to be enjoyed to the tune of festive carols from The Southend children’s choir.
-12 November 2019-1 January 2020. £90pp Monday-Friday, £95pp Saturday & Sunday.
+Available until 1 January 2020. £90pp Monday-Friday, £95pp Saturday & Sunday.

 Raise a glass to the festive season in The Dorchester’s beautiful Promenade restaurant.
 This year their Christmas offering includes an assortment of seasonal finger sandwiches, cranberry scones and pastries including a spiced fig and honey cake, a salted caramel and Williams pear, and a gingerbread with hazelnut.
 These sit alongside a fine selection of rare teas, including a spiced caramel tea reminiscent of a Christmas pudding.
 16 November-5 January. £85pp for adults and £35 for children.